 Ways to Adjust This Recipe

 When writing this recipe, I used different amounts and different kinds of chocolate.
 I tried both semisweet and bittersweet chocolate.
-I also made batches with eight ounces, 10 ounces, and 12 ounces of chocolate.
+I also made batches with 8 ounces, 10 ounces, and 12 ounces of chocolate.
 In the end, I landed on 10 ounces of bittersweet chocolate.

 For me, 10 ounces of bittersweet chocolate gave me the perfect balance of flavors and still provided that silky Swiss meringue buttercream texture.
 All of this to say: If you want to mix it up, feel free to play around with the chocolate ratios a little bit.